MetaLoco: Universal Quadrupedal Locomotion with Meta-Reinforcement Learning and Motion Imitation: Simulation results

 \subsection{Comparison of Architectures}

-To demonstrate the critical role of the GRU encoder in our method, we compared our policy architecture against a fully connected architecture, henceforth denoted as MLP, consisting of two hidden layers of 256 units each, ELU activation function, and a linear output layer.
-As an additional baseline, we use another MLP, henceforth denoted as MLP + history, which takes as input a history of the last 16 observations.
-This architecture feeds the history through two hidden layers of size [1024, 512] with ELU activation function, similar to the architecture used by \citet{feng2023genloco}.
+To demonstrate the critical role of the GRU encoder, we compared our policy architecture against two other baselines: \emph{MLP} and \emph{MLP+history}.
+The latter, as used by \citet{feng2023genloco}, takes as input a history of the last 16 observations.
+For each architecture, we trained 5 distinct policies using different random seeds.

-We trained 5 GRU policies, 5 MLP policies with the current observation only, and 5 MLP policies with a window of 16 past observations, each with a separate random seed.
 Each policy was trained on the same set of 32 robots.
-The training process took around 17, 20 and 28 hours on an NVIDIA GeForce RTX 2080 Ti (8 GB RAM) for MLP, MLP+history and GRU policies, respectively.
+The training process took approximately 17, 20 and 28 hours on an NVIDIA GeForce RTX 2080 Ti for \emph{MLP}, \emph{MLP+history} and \emph{GRU} policies, respectively.

-As depicted by the learning curves in \Cref{fig: tikz learning curves}, GRU networks attain a significantly higher final reward and show higher sample efficiency compared to other network architectures.
-Interestingly, providing a history of observations to the MLP does not improve the learning curve; rather, it tends to increase oscillations.
-We believe this could be mitigated with more thorough hyperparameter tuning, or with a deeper policy network.
+As depicted by the learning curves in \Cref{fig: tikz learning curves}, GRU policies attain a significantly higher final reward and achieve better sample efficiency compared to other network architectures.
+Interestingly, providing a history of observations to the MLP does not improve the learning curve; instead, it increases variance.
+This could be attributed to constraints in network capacity and mitigated by utilizing a larger network.

-We conducted two robustness tests across a test set of 40 simulated quadrupeds, not seen during training:
+We conducted two robustness experiments across a test set of 40 \emph{unseen} quadrupeds and a total of 2000 episodes:

-\begin{itemize} \item The \textbf{walk test}, which involved walking for 4 seconds with symmetric commanded speeds $v_{cmd} = \{-x, x\} \ m/s$, over a total of 2000 episodes. \item The \textbf{mass curriculum test}, which consisted in walking for 8 seconds with commanded speeds $v_{cmd} = \{-0.3, 0.3\} \ m/s$, over a total of 2000 episodes.
-Every 2 seconds, the trunk mass was scaled abruptly by $s_m$. \end{itemize}